pryrt/nppStuff/mainApp/enableLexer.md

     - styles: <none>
     - comment: no, I don't know why the LexVerilog enables the substyles feature, but doesn't have them for any styles

-Of those 8 requests, 6 could be solved completely by having the SubStyle feature enabled in Notepad++.
+Of the 8 requests I listed above, 6 could be solved completely by having the SubStyle feature enabled in Notepad++.
 Unfortunately, most lexers don't have the feature, so JSON and "any" will not be feasible without Lexilla updates (which isn't going to happen quickly, if at all).
 But it would still give a feature to a bunch of people who have been asking for it (and those are normally representative of many other users who don't both logging into the forum or putting in a github issue.

 Based on my experiments in PythonScript, and my recent experience with how to enable lexilla lexers, I have some ideas on how I would implement it in the codebase, that would essentially make it look to the user like it's just another keyword list in the Style Configurator.
 My thought was to add just 8 substyles to each of the lexer languages that allows them, which should be plenty for most users (64 would be overkill, and would clutter the StyleConfigurator too much, IMO).
 (For HTML, I would propose doing 4 custom tag substyles and 4 custom attribute substyles)  But I wouldn't want to spend any time working on a PR to implement this if you were completely against it.